-2 points: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you corrected your initially submitted assignment to fulfill ALL the assignment's requirements ANYTIME before one week after the due date.
+2 points: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you corrected your initially submitted assignment to fulfill ALL the assignment's requirements ANYTIME before 24 hours before one week after the due date.

-1 point: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you did NOT correct your initially submitted assignment to fulfill ALL the requirements ANYTIME before one week after the due date.
+1 point: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you did NOT correct your initially submitted assignment to fulfill ALL the requirements ANYTIME before 24 hours before one week after the due date.

-O points: If your assignment was NOT submitted ANYTIME before one week after the assignment's due date OR if your assignment did NOT fulfill MOST or ALL the assignment's requirements ANYTIME before one week after the assignment's due date.
+O points: If your assignment was NOT submitted ANYTIME before one week after the assignment's due date OR if your assignment did NOT fulfill MOST or ALL the assignment's requirements ANYTIME before 24 hours before one week after the assignment's due date.